nih-cfde/2022-nov-meeting/docs/index.md

 ## Participation

-The safety of CFDE attendees was a top priority.
-Attendees were expected to adhere to [Code of Conduct](https://nih-cfde.github.io/2022-nov-meeting/CODEOFCONDUCT/) and were strongly encouraged to follow these [COVID-19 precautions](https://nih-cfde.github.io/2022-nov-meeting/COVID/).
+The safety of CFDE attendees is a top priority.
+Attendees are expected to adhere to [Code of Conduct](https://nih-cfde.github.io/2022-nov-meeting/CODEOFCONDUCT/) and are strongly encouraged to follow these [COVID-19 precautions](https://nih-cfde.github.io/2022-nov-meeting/COVID/).

 ## Agenda